ATPI Data Protection Policy

 10. Data Quality Assurance

 10.1 Personal Data must be kept only for the period necessary for permitted uses.
-The Company has established local Record Retention Policies which determine applicable timescales for Data deletion.
+The Company has established a Data Retention Policy which determines applicable timescales for Data deletion.

 11. Intra-Group Processing